William-King977/eng84_devops_intro_vagrant/README.md

     # Creating an alias to link this IP with a logical web address
     app.hostsupdater.aliases = ["development.local"]

-    # Transfering files/folder data from our OS to VM.
+    # Transferring files/folder data from our OS to VM.
     # Vagrant has an option os synced_folder
     app.vm.synced_folder ".", "/home/vagrant/app"